The Culture Vulture

 Theatre & Concerts

 The Princess Pavilion is only a couple of minutes walk from Kinbrae House.
-There is always something happening there, fund raising events, the Christmas panto, private functions and popular music concerts to name but a few.
+There is always something happening there, fund raising events, the Christmas panto, private functions and popular music concerts and celebrity talks to name but a few.

 The annual degree graduation ceremonies, hosted by Falmouth University, are often held at the Princess Pavilion.

-The Princess Pavilion has a very beautiful garden and a stunning band stand and colonnade.
+The Princess Pavilion has a very beautiful garden and an original Victorian Cast Iron band stand and colonnade.

 Gyllandune Gardens are a must to walk through at any time of the day or early evening before or after an event.
 There is a lovely grotto in the grounds which is definitely worth exploring.
 The views of Falmouth Bay are incredible from the gardens too.

 When at the Princess Pavilion why not stop for refreshments at their lovely restaurant and bar.
-On a Sunday afternoon in the summer they have a garden concert.
+On a Sunday afternoon in the summer they have a garden concert with live orchestra or band playing from the bandstand.

 The Princess Pavilion – 41 Melville Road – Falmouth.
 TR11 4AR.
 Telephone: 01326 211222 Website: – www.tempusleisure.org.uk